fgci-org/ansible-role-slurm/README.md

 playbook variables:

- - slurm_type
+ - if {{ slurm_type }} in group_vars/group/group.yml is set to:
-  - compute : runs slurmd
+  - "compute" the group runs slurmd
-  - submit :  needs to run munge
+  - "submit" the group run munge
-  - service : runs slurmdbd, slurmctld
+  - "service" the group runs slurmdbd, slurmctld

 Update the files in group_vars/ to your settings